 Nude Collection Unveiled Artistry Palette, £38, Illamasqua

 There are so many different types of nude, so those clever people at Illamasqua have rounded up a selection of 12 pigmented, neutral eyeshadows for the best naked look of your life.
 We love the intense colour payoff these shadows provide, and the mix of matte and metallic finishes can be used to create a glam vampy eye or a simple, gold wash.

 Art Library, Flame-Boyant, £39, MAC

-When you want new makeup, MAC is the one - including some of the best eyeshadows in the business.
+When you want new makeup, MAC is the one - and they some of the best eyeshadows in the business.
 Their newest collection Art Library has a stunning new palette 'Flame-Boyant' and is just what you need if you are after striking neutrals with a bit of kick.
 Inside this art-deco inspired palette (which has the biggest mirror ever) is 12 scorching shades in both matte and shimmer finishes.
-As it was developed by MAC Pro Artists, you just know it's going to be a good one.
+As it was developed by MAC Pro Artists, you just know it's going to be top-notch.
 From rich burgundy reds to zesty oranges and chocolate browns, these seamless shadows blend amazingly.

 This article contains affiliate links, which means HELLO! may earn a small commission if a reader clicks through and makes a purchase.
 More information.